Jon St. Elwood

 Jon St. Elwood (born October 24, 1952) is an actor whose film and television career began in the late 1970s and carried on until around the late 1980s.
-He is familiar to soap opera fans as tough guy Jazz Jackson in the day time soap opera The Young and the Restless, a role he played for a couple of years in the mid-1980s.
-He also acted in the films, The Child Stealer in 1979, They Call Me Bruce? in 1982 and Against All Odds in 1984.
+He is familiar to soap opera fans as tough guy Jazz Jackson in the daytime soap opera The Young and the Restless, a role he played for a couple of years in the mid-1980s.
+He also acted in the films, The Child Stealer in 1979, They Call Me Bruce? in 1982, and Against All Odds in 1984.

 Personal life

-Born on October 24, 1952 and originally from Los Angeles, California, St. Elwood is from Phoenix Arizona.
+Born on October 24, 1952, and originally from Los Angeles, California, St. Elwood is from Phoenix Arizona.
 In his younger years, and having the issues that juveniles have, for two years his life was structured under the Gary Job Corps vocational and educational training center which years later in 1986, he attributed to his own development as a person and a Christian.
 Prior to becoming an actor, he worked in some low paying jobs which included moving rocks and furniture removal.
 He was also a plumbers mate and a night-club bouncer.
 He even attended the Phoenix Police Academy for a while, but opted to try medical related work.

-In early 1985, he received the Los Angeles Sentinel's Community Service Award for his work with American Cancer Society and some other organizations.
+In early 1985, he received the Los Angeles Sentinel's Community Service Award for his work with the American Cancer Society and some other organizations.

 In October 1985, St. Elwood was married to former neighbor and friend Irene Hubbard at the Historical Wedding Chapel in Burbank, California.
 Prior to their becoming man and wife, he had known her for seven years.
 Cast members, Stephanie Williams (Who played Amy) and Susan Seaforth Hayes (who played Joanna), with her husband Bill Hayes, attended the small ceremony.

+On September 19, 2023, Jon St. Elwood died at the veterans home in Yountville, California.

 Career

 1970s

-One of his earliest roles was as Skelly in Mel Damski's 1979 film, The Child Stealer which starred Beau Bridges, Blair Brown and Cristina Raines.
-Also that year he appeared as Private Reuss in the part 1 of "Good Bye, Radar", from the series M*A*S*H which aired on the 10th of August.
+One of his earliest roles was as Skelly in Mel Damski's 1979 film, The Child Stealer which starred Beau Bridges, Blair Brown, and Cristina Raines.
+Also that year he appeared as Private Reuss in part 1 of "Good Bye, Radar", from the series M*A*S*H which aired on the 10th of August.
 He also appeared as Manu in the "Demon's Triangle" episode of A Man Called Sloane which starred Robert Conrad.
 It aired on October 20, 1979.